Substra/substra-backend/docs/user_management.md

 ## Problem to solve

-User creation could only be made during deployment of connect or by SRE action, and there was only one layer of privileges.
+User creation could only be made during deployment of substra or by SRE action, and there was only one layer of privileges.
 We needed a proper user management mechanism with different roles for different privileges and ability to add/modify existing users.
 It was also necessary to allow a user to request a reset of password if forgotten.

 ## Solutions implemented